Le Grand Large

 French Atlantic coastal hospitality does not attract the same density of premium properties as the Mediterranean or the Alps.
 The absence of year-round sunshine means fewer internationally-branded hotels and more independent, owner-operated properties with strong local identity.
 That pattern holds on Oléron.
 Where the Côte d'Azur has properties like Hotel du Cap-Eden-Roc in Cap d'Antibes and The Maybourne Riviera in Roquebrune-Cap-Martin anchoring a competitive premium tier, and where Paris properties like Le Bristol operate in a fully international frame of reference, the Charente-Maritime coast operates at a different frequency.
 Prestige here is a function of position, integrity, and the quality of the natural setting rather than of brand capital or destination celebrity.

-That positioning also means Le Grand Large competes in a regionally defined peer set rather than a national luxury market.
+That positioning also means Le Grand Large competes in a regionally defined comparable set rather than a national luxury market.
 Its nearest meaningful comparisons are other Michelin-recognised Atlantic properties, rather than Provence estates like La Bastide de Gordes or Alpine resorts like Four Seasons Megève.
 The comparison set matters because it shapes what guests should reasonably expect: not the deep infrastructure of a destination resort, but the specific quality that comes from a well-positioned, independently minded property on a coast that rewards attention.

 Planning a Stay: Practical Framing